NCIP/dwd/README.txt

 Welcome to the Distance Weighted Discrimination (DWD) Project!

 DWD performs statistical corrections to reduce systematic biases in microarray data sets.
-This software is developed by LCCC and Statistics at UNC.

-DWD is distributed under the BSD 3-Clause License.
+DWD is distributed under the BSD-3-Clause License.
 Please see the NOTICE and LICENSE files for details.

 You will find more details about DWD in the following links: